saltstack/salt/doc/glossary.rst

         or stored externally.

     Job ID
         A unique identifier to represent a given :term:`job`.
+This is often shortened to JID.

     Low State
         The collection of processed states after requisites and order are